 Yazmin Reyes is from Phoenix, Arizona and graduated from Arizona State University as a first-generation college student as a scholar in the Dorrance Scholarship Program and ASU’s Leadership Scholarship Program.

 Her career focus has been to help students and their support systems create post-secondary plans that lead to success as professionals.
 Currently, Yazmin is the Assistant Director of Recruitment for the Walter Cronkite School of Journalism and Mass Communication where she directs recruitment strategies of prospective undergraduate and graduate students.
 She manages the professional recruitment team and the Cronkite Ambassadors, student workers that aim to create peer-to-peer connections with prospective students.
-She also served on the Cronkite Staff Advisory Council to support and advocate on behalf of staff members within the academic unit.
+She is currently a part of the ASU Work+ Student Employment Ambassadors program and previously served on the Cronkite Staff Advisory Council to support and advocate on behalf of staff members within the academic unit.

-Previously, she was a coordinator senior within ASU's Admission Services where she completed the Dare to Lead training program and was a leader in the IDEA (Inclusion, Diversity, Equity, Advocacy) & Action Committee.
-Yazmin led recruitment for multiple high school districts in the west valley region across her 5 years in Admission Services, including: Tolleson, Agua Fria, Peoria, Dysart, and Deer Valley.
+Previously, she was a Senior Coordinator within ASU's Admission Services where she completed the Dare to Lead training program.
+Over the course of her almost 5 years in the department, Yazmin worked various positions managing multiple high school districts in the west valley region, including: Tolleson, Agua Fria, Peoria, Dysart, and Deer Valley.